Íte of Killeedy: Veneration

 Her grave, frequently decorated with flowers, is in the ruins of Cill Ide, a Romanesque church at Killeedy where her monastery once stood.
 It was destroyed by Viking invaders in the ninth century.
 A Romanesque church was later built over its ruins, but that too failed to survive.
 The site, however, remains a place of pilgrimage today.

 A holy well nearby, almost invisible now, was known for centuries for curing smallpox in children and other diseases as well.
 This well has two names – It is called St. Bernard's Well on the OS map, but the local name has always been Tobar Bhaile Ui MhÈidÌn, My Little Ita's Well, coming from the place name, Cill Barra MhÈidÌn.
 "Church of my little Ita's Height."

 Not only was St. Ita a saint, but she was the foster mother of St. Brendan the Navigator, and St. Pulcherius (Mochoemog).
 At the request of Bishop Butler of Limerick, Pope Pius IX granted a special Office and Mass for the feast of St. Ita, which is kept on 15 January.
 Although not on the Roman calendar of saints, her feast is celebrated as an optional memorial in Ireland.
 She is also celebrated by the Eastern Orthodox Church on 15 January on the New Calendar.

 Patronage

 Conradh na Gaeilge hall in Limerick bearing St. Íde's name.

 St Ita is the patron saint of Killeedy, Ireland, and along with St. Munchin is co-patron of the Diocese of Limerick.
 She is reportedly a good intercessor in terms of pregnancy and eye illnesses.

 St. Ita's AFC is the name of the association football club which is based in Killeedy.
 The saint appears on the club's crest.

-Another village in County Limerick, Kilmeedy (In Irish – Cill m'Ide, or church of my Ita) has links with the saint as well – having first set up a church in Kilmeedy before the one in Killeedy.
+Another village in County Limerick, Kilmeedy (Cill m'Íde; "Church of my Ita") has links with the saint as well – having first set up a church in Kilmeedy before the one in Killeedy.